poojahoza/E3R-Replicability/README.md

 ***TREC CAR Y2 Test automatic results***

 The following results are based on updated Baseline.
 Here we use a different ECM-based retrieval baseline with better performance.
-We discovered test-data leakage in the baseline used in the paper and we rectify the issue in this baseline alongwith a better retrieval performance.
+We arrive to the same conclusion.

 | Model | MAP | P@R |
 |-------|-----|-----|